 'I want patriarchy to fear women': Mona Eltahawy says the time for being civil, peaceful and polite is over

-She also coined the hashtag #IBeatMyAssaulter, after a man in a Montreal nightclub groped her, and she proceeded to beat him up.
+Eltahawy, whose blunt views often draw ire, is no stranger to controversy.
+She provoked widespread outrage in 2012 with an essay and subsequent book examining misogyny in the Middle East.
+Last year, she coined the hashtag #IBeatMyAssaulter after she says a man in a Montreal nightclub groped her, and she proceeded to beat him up.

 15yo; 50yo.
 In hijab; in a tank top.
 Sexually assaulted; sexually assaulted.
 I froze & burst into tears; I beat the fuck out of my assaulter...Moral of the story: touch me w/out my consent, I will break your fucking hand.<br><br>A year ago, I launched <a href="https://twitter.com/hashtag/MosqueMeToo?src=hash&ref_src=twsrc%5Etfw">#MosqueMeToo</a> and <a href="https://twitter.com/hashtag/IBeatMyAssaulter?src=hash&ref_src=twsrc%5Etfw">#IBeatMyAssaulter</a> <a href="https://t.co/DjAPBfhKFw">pic.twitter.com/DjAPBfhKFw</a>—@monaeltahawy

 "I want him to remember that and that look of terror in his eyes.
 I want that terror to be the way that patriarchy reacts to feminism," she said.

 Eltahawy sat down with Piya to have a deeply personal conversation about being sexually assaulted, and how her lived experiences have helped her arrive at unequivocal strength of conviction within herself, and of her views on feminism.